 Staying focused on the important activities that bring in revenue is critical.
 Working in teams can also help reduce procrastination since individuals are much more susceptible to distractions.

-Do not attempt to determine attorney billable hours only in the aftermath of a project's conclusion.
+Don't try to calculate billable hours after the case has concluded.
 In other words, track your billable and non-billable hours as they happen.

-After time passes, it can become challenging to remember what happened during specific work hours.
-And whether the task was billable to a client—attempting to rely on memory, days or weeks after the fact, can result in inaccuracies.
+After time passes, it can become challenging to remember what happened during specific work hours and whether the task was billable to a client—attempting to rely on memory, days or weeks after the fact, can result in inaccuracies.
+Calculating billable hours becomes nearly impossible.

 This may cause incorrect invoices.
 It may also result in your firm missing out on valuable revenue.